Fix SD Card Not Showing Up Error

 How to Recover Data From SD Card That Is Not Showing Up on Windows

 You might be wondering, how is it possible to recover data if the SD card is not reading?
-Well, through the use of data recovery software.
+Well, there is a special type of software created to do just that.
 Data recovery software has the ability to read your SD card, even when it’s not visible in File Explorer.
-Basically, as long as it’s visible in Device Manager, you have a chance of recovering your data.
+Basically, as long as it’s visible in Disk Management and reading the correct storage size, you have a chance of recovering your data.

 For this process, we’re going to use Disk Drill, a widely trusted data recovery tool that specializes in the recovery of data in situations like this.
 It uses advanced algorithms that can access your SD card and pull your data from it before it gets to a point where it’s no longer usable.